This is a one man show. You get to speak with the technician directly. Over 23 years experience. Open to the public, hours by appointment only.

 The Guitar and Amp Technician

-Bootcamp provides training and certifications.
-We have an extremely
+Mentorship Program provides training and certifications.
+I have

-high success rate for our Bootcampers.
-We teach motivation, ethics,
+an extremely high success rate for my mentees.
+I teach motivation,

-business skills, and craftsmanship as well as guitar repairs and
+ethics, business skills, and craftsmanship as well as guitar repairs

-amp repairs.
-Get going!
+and tube amplifier repairs.
 Find out about this great opportunity

 now..